fridrik-juliusson/fj-slider-wp/README.md

 ## Versions and change log:

 ### v.
+1.0.2
+Moved the thumbnails from right to bottom to improve usability on smartphones and to give a more uniform feel to the design when less than 5 slides are used.

+Made slider images clickable.

+Small refactoring of JavaScript.

+Small adjustment to slider timing.

+Tested on WordPress version 4.9.8.

+### v.
 1.0.1
 Enhanced performance by only ckecking and setting default values at plugin activation.
 Edited mistake in README.md